-Located just outside Boston
+Located in Greater Boston

 Specializing in extremely low allergen kittens, backed up by lab testing!

 We've both loved animals all our lives, and have had dogs, cats, birds (including our macaw of 38 years, Mac), mice, gerbils, hamsters, guinea pigs and a rabbit.
 Now, leading clinical research for a company, I bring that data driven mentality to our breeding program, resulting in extremely low allergen Siberian kittens, basically hypoallergenic Siberian kittens, raised to be the most delightful and loving additions to your family.
 We are also a member of CFA's Siberian Breed Council.

 Angara's Siberians started by exhaustively researching Siberian lines for almost a year to identify those who had generations of cats without genetic disorders, who were show quality and lowest allergen.
 Now as one of the three longest breeders of Siberians in New England, our ultra low-allergen breeding cats and their kittens have never had HCM, PKD, genetic diseases or FIP in our history.
 Our breeding cats' Fel-d1 levels cluster between 0.3 to 0.8 (exceptionally low).

 Our Siberians meet us at the door when we come home, follow us from room to room and settle in next to us, whether it is on the couch, at the computer, in the kitchen, in the laundry area or in bed for the night.
 Siberians often communicate with sweet mews, trills, chirps and lots of purring.
 Siberians love toys and they'll play readily, even with balled-up pieces of paper.
 Siberians get along well with children and other animals.
 Our cats even enjoy the company of our large dog and, occasionally, our macaw!